cidgoh/DataHarmonizer/README.md

 Descriptions of updates are provided in release notes for every new version.

 Discussions contributing to updates may be tracked on the DataHarmonizer GitHub Issuetracker.

+## Acknowledgement

+- [Handsontable](https://handsontable.com/) was used to build the grid.
+DataHarmonizer is configured to reference the "non-commercial-and-evaluation" handsontable license "for purposes not intended toward monetary compensation such as, but not limited to, teaching, academic research, evaluation, testing and experimentation"; if this application is used for commercial purposes, this should be revised as per https://handsontable.com/docs/license-key/
+- [SheetJS](https://sheetjs.com/) was used to open and save local files.
+The community edition was used under the [Apache 2.0](https://github.com/SheetJS/sheetjs/blob/master/LICENSE) license.

 ## License